amadeus4dev/amadeus-java/README.md

     .and("south", "41.394582")
     .and("east", "2.177181"));

-// Wnat's the likelihood flights from this airport will leave on time?
+// What's the likelihood flights from this airport will leave on time?
 OnTime AirportOnTime = amadeus.airport.predictions.onTime.get(Params
     .with("airportCode", "NCE")
     .and("date", "2020-09-01"));